 – How can you anticipate and address any resistance they may have?

-– What do they have to gain by listening to you?
+– What they have to gain by listening to you?

-– What questions will they have for you and how can I answer them?
+– What questions they will have for you and how you answer them?

 Play to your strengths